Disulfiram is a treatment option for alcohol dependency. It acts as a deterrent.

 You must not drink ANY alcohol with disulfiram.
 It will make you feel very unwell and is potentially dangerous.

 Keep your appointments with your doctor and counsellor so that your progress can be monitored.

 |Type of medicine||Aldehyde dehydrogenase inhibitor|

-Disulfiram is used alongside other treatments and counselling for alcoholism.
+Disulfiram is used alongside other treatments and counselling for alcohol dependency.
 It is only suitable for people who have been through detoxification ('detox') and have stopped drinking alcohol.
 It acts as a deterrent to drinking further alcohol.

 Disulfiram works by interfering with the way your body breaks down alcohol.
 Usually when you drink alcohol, your body breaks the alcohol down into a substance called acetaldehyde.
 This is then broken down further so that it can be removed from your body.
 Disulfiram blocks the enzyme which breaks down the acetaldehyde.
 This leads to high levels of acetaldehyde in your blood and causes an unpleasant effect.

 If you drink even a small amount of alcohol with disulfiram, it will produce an extremely unpleasant reaction.
-It will give you a throbbing headache, a flushed face, palpitations and make you feel very sick.
+It will give you a throbbing headache, a flushed face, and the sensation of having a 'thumping heart' (palpitations), and it will make you feel very sick.
 This reaction starts within about 10 minutes of drinking alcohol and can last for several hours.
 Knowing this will happen will help stop you from drinking alcohol.
 Because drinking larger amounts of alcohol can cause potentially dangerous reactions, disulfiram is only prescribed by specialists to people who are determined to stay off alcohol.